moan0s/ILMO/README.md

 - settings.ini
 - images/
 - language/english/mail.php
 Also create a database.
-A database stub (only necesary data, for the installation of a production enviroment) and a database example (for testing purposes) is provided
+A database stub (only necesary data, for the installation of a production enviroment) and a database example (for testing purposes) is provided.

+## Using the software
+This software is Open-Source so you are invited to use it for free.
+But prehaps you need some help to adjust the software to your library or want some new features?
+Feel free to contact me!

 ## License